matt-42/silicon/_docs/sql.md

 SQL middlewares
 ========================

-Silicon provides middlewares to fast access sql databases.
+Silicon provides middlewares a fast access to sql databases.
 It leverages SQL prepared statements to speedup the execution of queries.
-It also caches prepared statements so that one request is only prepared once per sql session, even if it is call from different procedures.
+It also caches prepared statements so that one request is only prepared once per sql session, even if it is called from different procedures.

 ## Supported databases

   - sqlite
   - mysql
+  - Soon: postgresql

 ## Getting started

 A procedure can take an ```sqlite_connection``` as argument.
-In case of a faillure to establish the connection, the framework returns an error 500 to the client and skip the procedure call.
+In case of a faillure to establish the connection, it throws an internal server error skipping the procedure call.
 Thus, there is no need to check the validity of the connection at the begining of each procedure.

-Data required to instantiate the connection (i.e. the database filepath) is passed once to the ```sqlite_middleware``` constructor that is bound the the api via its method ```bind_middleware```:
+Data required to instantiate the connection (for sqlite, the database filepath) is passed once to the ```sqlite_connection_middleware``` constructor. ```bind_middleware``` binds the middleware to an API:

 ```c++
 auto api = make_api(